meltyourface/blank/posts/Ravens/Raven-Symbolism-Journey-through-Mythology-Literature-and-Esotericism/index.md

 Week 5: Raven-inspired Culture and Multimedia

-Objective: Delve into the fascination with ravens in popular culture and multimedia.
+**Objective**: Delve into the fascination with ravens in popular culture and multimedia.

 - Presentation: Ravens in movies, television series, music, and online culture.
 - Group activity: create a raven-inspired character or story concept for a multimedia project (film, graphic novel, video game, etc.).